 Previously, Marisa served as US Deputy Associate Attorney General at the US Department of Justice.
 She advised the Department’s leadership on various enforcement issues and oversaw certain matters involving intellectual property enforcement, health care fraud, antitrust, privacy, telecommunications and Korea.
 Marisa also served as a prosecutor in the US Attorney’s Offices for the Eastern District of Virginia and the District of Maryland, where she investigated, prosecuted and/or tried cases involving narcotics trafficking, health care and immigration fraud, money laundering and child sex trafficking.
 She won every trial and appeal as a prosecutor.
 As a former television reporter and legal commentator for a CBS News affiliate, Marisa also draws upon her legal, government, and media experience when advising clients and boards of directors facing high-stakes matters in today’s highly regulated environment.

 Marisa serves on the Board of the Public Policy Institute of California.
 She teaches trial advocacy at Stanford Law School and has been appointed by the US District Court (N.D.
 Cal.) to mediate cases.
 She has devoted significant time to pro bono matters in conjunction with the Lawyers’ Committee for Civil Rights, the Asian Law Caucus, and other organizations.

 Marisa is a graduate of Yale University, summa cum laude, and Harvard Law School, cum laude, where she served as Developments Editor of the Harvard Law Review.
 She served as a law clerk to the Honorable Robert Boochever of the US Court of Appeals for the Ninth Circuit.

-WHITE-COLLAR DEFENSE MATTERS
+SELECT ENFORCEMENT DEFENSE MATTERS